sashirestela/simple-openai/README.md

 String audioResponse = futureAudio.join();
 System.out.println(audioResponse);
 ```
+#### Image Service
-* Example to call the Image service to generate two images in response to our prompt.
+Example to call the Image service to generate two images in response to our prompt.
 We are requesting to receive the images' urls and we are printing out them in the console:
 ```java
 ImageRequest imageRequest = ImageRequest.builder()
     .prompt("A cartoon of a hummingbird that is flying around a flower.")